How to Invest in Stocks With Only $20 For an Amazing Future

 Look, kid, it’s probably best if you read something like the Penny Hoarder, I don’t really hold back here.
-Unless you’re a bad kid already, in which case I’m happy to have you here to learn.
+Unless you’re a bad kid already, in which case I’m happy to have you here to learn how to start investing.

 So, you want to trade that extra $20 you have laying around for $1,000 huh?

 I wish it was as easy as snapping my fingers.
 But unfortunately, everything in life takes either hard work, patience, or rich parents (kidding on that last one, but that does help).
 Investing early with only a little money definitely falls under the patience category.

 It takes approximately 3 ½ years to turn 20 dollars a month invested into 1,000 dollars.
 Which may seem like an outrageous amount of time, but if you think about it, 20 dollars a month is only around .66 cents a day.
 So, your .66 cents a day will end up being about 888 dollars in 3 ½ years if you do nothing with it.

 But the coolest part of it is, if you make a 9% return on that money (which is lower than the S&P average, so if invested in a good ETF, you can expect to replicate this), then you will have $1,000 by the time that 3 ½ years is up.
 Which amounts to $112 without doing ANY work.
 Pretty SWEET gig if you ask me.

 But the truth of the matter is, they have no idea what they are talking about.

 Even just $20 a month is worth investing, and if nothing else, it can help you get your feet wet.
 As you make more money over time you will know exactly what to do with it.